 The extensive Bus Rapid Transit projects already planned for Oakland are described as complements rather than as competing ideas.

 The proposal is not claiming to be a great innovation.
-The streetcar boom promoted by the well-marketed Portland Streetcar has already produced nationwide proposals for similar services, and Jacobsen stays within the safe boundaries of that existing work.
+The streetcar boom promoted by the well-marketed Portland Streetcar has already produced nationwide proposals for similar services.
+Jacobsen stays within the safe boundaries of that existing work.
 He lays out all the standard arguments, and suggests the same Czech vehicle that Portland used.
-But applying existing practice to a new city is still a lot of work, and Jacobsen has done a fair bit of that work, thinking through alignment, economic development impacts, and so on.
-Much of the meat of the study is devoted to exploring developable land along the corridor to assess the potential for transformation along the scale of what occurred in Portland's Pearl District.
+But applying existing practice to a new city is still a lot of work.
+Jacobsen has done a fair bit of that work, thinking through alignment, economic development impacts, and so on.
+Much of the meat of the study is devoted to exploring developable land along the corridor to assess the potential for transformation along the scale of what occurred in Portland’s Pearl District.

-If anyone expects me to attack the proposal out of some ideological aversion to streetcars, they'll be disappointed.
+If anyone expects me to attack the proposal out of some ideological aversion to streetcars, they’ll be disappointed.
 Jacobsen positions the streetcar as an economic development tool, and does not make unreasonable claims about the mobility it will provide or bus services it could replace.
 My critiques of streetcar-centric thinking have focused on the need to understand how little mobility improvement they provide when compared to high-quality bus routes.
 (Streetcars that are promoted based on explicit denigration of buses can lead to political neglect of the bus system, and this can make them net reducers of mobility.)
-Streetcars do clearly have a near-term redevelopment impact; my only caution is that this impact -- like all facts about the market -- is the result of a complex aggregation of beliefs in the culture, and the one thing we know about culture is that it keeps changing.
+Streetcars clearly have a near-term redevelopment impact; my only caution is that this impact — like all facts about the market — is the result of a complex aggregation of beliefs in the culture, and the one thing we know about culture is that it keeps changing.
 I am skeptical that the land value differentials that streetcars create today will still be there a few decades from now, as buses continue to improve in a way that increases their resemblence to streetcars, but all that has been amply hashed out here.